robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0012/README.md

 https://soundcloud.com/user-692410397/acs85-0012-0066

-in this case, we have the LFO driving ACS 85 0066 which is a vco that puts out the fundemental, a fifth and octave above.
-It also has a spread variable that detunes things.
+In this example, the LFO drives ACS-85-0066, a VCO that outputs the fundamental frequency, a fifth, and an octave above.
+It also has a spread variable for detuning.

 ![Equivalent](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0012/images/ACS-85-circuit-0012-0066.png)